aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/ecs-log-collection/README.md

     Chunk_Size    32
 # this number of kilobytes is the max size of single log message that can be accepted
     Buffer_Size   64
+# If you set this to json you might get error: "invalid JSON message, skipping" if your logs are not actually JSON
     Format        none
     Tag           tcp-logs
 # input will stop using memory and only use filesystem buffer after 50 MB